Intent:

 Children are formally assessed twice throughout the year, however, each half term the teachers assess children against the maths topics they have covered.
 Analyses are then completed in order for teachers to identify what the children are most confident with and areas which will need further consolidation.
 In addition to this, the children complete weekly ‘beat it’s’ for their times tables and regular ‘check it’s’ to assess prior learning.
 These assessments also support teachers with assessing the children against the fundamentals and identifying which children need further support.
 The assessment data collected is then discussed with the senior leadership team and a raising attainment plan is created to reflect the priorities and focuses for each year group.
 This includes intervention groups to ensure gaps are closed.
 Daily marking by the teacher is used to inform fluid interventions for pre and post teaching.

-Parent workshops for EYFS, KS1 and KS2 are offered each half term to support parents with understanding the strategies and language we use when teaching.
+Parent workshops are also offered throughout the year to support parents with understanding the strategies and language we use when teaching.
 These begin by focusing on the four operations and the progression within each, before looking at reasoning across the school and how we support children with the visualisation of everyday problems.
 In addition to this, all parents are informed what learning is taking place via the class newsletter which is distributed each half term.
 They also receive a booklet outlining the fundamentals for their child’s year group.